CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-08.md

    >**Note**: The output you receive might differ on your system, but it must follow this format for the subsequent steps to proceed.

-8. Copilot can help update employee information, like address updates.
+8. Copilot can help update employee information, such as address updates.
 For other information update requests, Copilot will log a ticket to the HR team to update the information.
 Enter `I moved to 123 Main St., San Jose, CA 95112, please update my address` in the HR Copilot app.

     ![](../media/johnca.png)